abhijnarc/antibody/README.md

 - Explanation of the unique sequence selection process.

 #### **5. Structure Prediction**
-- Parameters and methods for AlphaFold.
+- Parameters and methods for IgFold.
 - Input and output examples.

 #### **6. Docking Studies**